CraigPhillips/fe-dev/README.md

     https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

+4) Run git config commands:

+  git config --global user.email "youremail@host.com"
+  git config --global user.name "Your Display Name"

-4) Add SSH key to any other sites where it is needed (such as other Git hosts?)
+5) Add SSH key to any other sites where it is needed (such as other Git hosts?)
-5) Create AWS credentials and config files in your user directory's .aws folder.
+6) Create AWS credentials and config files in your user directory's .aws folder.
 Either by manually adding them or by installing and configuring the AWS CLI as described here: